RenanNascimento/robot-vls/README.md

 * Model: Raspberry Pi 3 Model B V1.2
 * Micro SSD: SanDisk Ultra 16GB
 * OS: Raspbian Buster with desktop | Version February 2020

+The first thing you should do is install `Tensorflow` and `OpenCV` in your Rasp.

+* Tensorflow version: 1.14.0
+* OpenCV version: